FIRST PRESBYTERIAN CHURCH OF PETALUMA

 Immigration Stories

-Our October 6, 2024 World Communion Sunday will be focused on the issue of immigration.
-Some folks have been invited to share their immigration stories of how they traveled to and arrived in the United States.
+On World Communion Sunday (for us, the last Sunday of September every year) we focus on the issue of immigration.
+Some folks are invited to share their immigration stories of how they traveled to and arrived in the United States.
 On that day, everyone is invited to wear something that represents a place in the world that represents their cultural heritage, or a place in the world that is particularly meaningful to them.
-Following the service there will be a reception in the fellowship hall.
-Everyone is invited to bring a food dish to share, one that represents their cultural heritage.
-At that time there will be more opportunity to share personal stories of how our ancestors immigrated from one place to another.
+Some years, following the service, there is a reception in the fellowship hall, when everyone is invited to bring a food dish to share, one that represents their cultural heritage.
+Around tables, sharing a meal, people are encouraged to share personal stories of how their ancestors immigrated from one place to another.
 Below is a reading list of fiction and non-fiction accounts of modern immigration stories.

 Reading List: Modern Immigration Stories